 Proposal materials can take 2-4 weeks to be processed and usually involve some revisions.
 When your materials have been reviewed, you'll receive an email notifying you of your application status.
 We recommend that you do not make any plans until your proposal is approved.

-The organizations that host our GO Long programs, such as CIEE, Global Semesters and Arcadia, have summer and winter programs that are great options for Go Your Way.
+Susquehanna’s international partnerships, listed as SU-in programs, often have summer courses.
+Additionally, the organizations that host our GO Long programs, such as CIEE, Global Semesters and Arcadia, have summer and winter programs that are great options for GO Your Way.
 And there are many other good program provider/organizations available.
-You can often earn academic to transfer back to Susquehanna when you complete your program.
+You can often earn academic credit to transfer back to Susquehanna when you complete your program.
 Just ask us!

 Service and Volunteer Programs

 A service-oriented GO Your Way program lets you lend a helping hand to communities in need, while fulfilling your GO requirement at the same time.
 There are many different service organizations, such as Projects Abroad, that can help you plan your program.